Real Time Proportional Throughput Maximization: How much advance notice should you give your scheduler?: Introduction

 \subsection{Our model}

 Our input is a sequence of jobs $\mathcal{J}=(J_1,\ldots, J_n)$ where $J_i = (a_i, r_i, p_i, d_i) \in \mathbb{R}_{\geq 0}^4$.
-In this model, each job is announced by an adversary at time $a_i = a(J_i)$, at this time, its ``release time'' $r_i=r(J_i)$, processing time $p_i = p(J_i)$ and deadline $d_i = d(J_i)$ are revealed to the algorithm.
+In this model, each job is announced by an adversary at time $a_i = a(J_i)$, at this time, its release time $r_i=r(J_i)$, processing time $p_i = p(J_i)$ and deadline $d_i = d(J_i)$ are revealed to the algorithm.
 The algorithm does not know what jobs may be announced in the future or the number of jobs $n$.
 At each time step, the algorithm $\textsc{Alg}$ must decide whether to schedule a job based on the information so far, subject to the restriction that if a job $J_i$ is scheduled at time $s_i = s(J_i) = s^{\textsc{Alg}}(J_i)$ then no other job can be scheduled during the interval $[s_i, s_i+p_i)$, furthermore, $r_i \leq s_i \leq s_i + p_i \leq d_i$.
 The goal is to maximize the value of the sum of the processing times $p_i$ of jobs that finish before their deadline, or equivalently the total time any job is running.
 Later in this paper, we will also briefly explore the alternative goal of maximizing the total value of the ``weights'' of jobs that finish before their deadline.
-One examples is if we assign each weight to be a constant, we call this case ``unweighted''.
-We will also briefly look at maximizing the value of other weight functions such as $C$-benevolent (convex increasing) functions.
+Until we reach this chapter, we assume that the \emph{weight} of a job is equal to its processing time, meaning that maximizing the weights of completed jobs is the same as maximizing the total processing time.